 1. Rebalance the Ingredients

-The best way to make your food less spicy is to add more of the main ingredients such as meat, vegetables, stock, sauces, and so on depending upon your recipe.
+The best way to make your food less spicy is to add more of the main ingredients, such as meat, vegetables, stock, sauces, and so on, depending on your recipe.

 2. Use Acids to Tone Down the Recipe

-Most hot peppers such as cayenne and chili, whether they’re dried or fresh, come with a capsaicin compound.
-It’s the core ingredient that contacts mucous membranes and makes you feel the spicy flavor or burning sensation.
+Most hot peppers, such as cayenne and chili, whether they’re dried or fresh, come with a capsaicin compound.
+The core ingredient contacts mucous membranes and makes you feel a spicy flavor or burning sensation.

 The intensity of capsaicin can be toned down by cooking the meal with acids because it’s an alkaline oil.
 You can use acidic ingredients such as pineapple, tomatoes, vinegar, and lime juice to reduce the hot flavor by neutralizing the capsaicin’s pH levels.